Grayson (comic book): Plot

-Following his supposed death, Batman sends Dick Grayson undercover to investigate Spyral, a clandestine organization founded by Kathy Kane to spy on superheroes.
-Grayson is given numbered as Agent 37 and is partnered with senior Spyral agent Helena Bertinelli, codenamed Matron.
-The duo are sent on missions by Spyral's enigmatic leader Mr. Minos to retrieve body parts from the recently deceased supervillain Paragon which are being traded and distributed among criminals in order to give them powers.
+Following his supposed death Batman sends Dick Grayson undercover to investigate Spyral, a clandestine organization founded by Kathy Kane to spy on superheroes.
+Grayson is designated Agent 37 and is partnered with senior Spyral agent Helena Bertinelli, codenamed Matron.
+The duo are sent on missions by Spyral's enigmatic leader Mr. Minos to retrieve body parts from the recently deceased supervillain Paragon; these parts are being traded and distributed among criminals in order to give them powers.
 Tension arises between the two when Grayson's refusal to kill costs the lives of other agents.
-During a mission, Dick fights against Midnighter who is also keeping an eye on Spyral, causing him to question the organizations purpose and motives even more.
+During a mission, Grayson fights against Midnighter, who is also keeping an eye on Spyral, causing Grayson to question the organizations purpose and motives even more.
 While Grayson and Bertinelli are busy with these missions, Minos, who obscures his face using nanobot technology, secretly uses Spyral's resources to uncover the secret identities of superheroes.
-Grayson communicates with Batman in secret using code in order to discuss his findings and, although he expresses concerns over his safety, Dick convinces Batman that he needs to stay undercover to find out what Spyral are really planning.
+Grayson communicates with Batman in secret using code in order to discuss his findings and, although Batman expresses concerns over his safety and wants to extract him, Grayson convinces Batman that he needs to stay undercover to find out what Spyral are really planning.

-Grayson and Matron continue searching for Paragon's organs, coming into frequent conflict with Midnighter, who is trying to keep them out of Spyral's possession and has discovered that Agent 37 is actually Dick.
-A cult known as the Fist of Cain manage to acquire Paragon's brain and intend to use it to unleash a psychic pulse at an Israeli peace rally, killing thousands but Grayson convinces Midnighter that they are on the same side and they successfully team up to stop them.
-Minos meets with Helena and shoots her with her crossbow, leading her to play dead until he leaves before making her way to Dick.
-Helena explains that all Spyral operatives are on missions aside from Agent 1, codenamed Tiger, and theorizes that Minos will try to kill him next.
+Grayson and Matron continue searching for Paragon's organs, coming into frequent conflict with Midnighter, who is trying to keep them out of Spyral's possession and has discovered that Agent 37 is actually Grayson.
+A cult known as the Fist of Cain manage to acquire Paragon's brain and intend to use it to unleash a psychic pulse at an Israeli peace rally, killing thousands.
+Grayson convinces Midnighter that they are on the same side and they successfully team up to stop the group.
+Minos meets with Bertinelli and shoots her with her crossbow, leading her to play dead until he leaves before making her way to Grayson.
+Bertinelli explains that all Spyral operatives are on missions aside from Agent 1, codenamed Tiger, and theorizes that Minos will try to kill him next.
 Grayson and Tiger team up to fight Minos, who has used the organs to create a new version of Paragon that has the powers of the Justice League.
-Using Dick's knowledge of the League, they are able to defeat Paragon but find that Mr. Minos has escaped.
+Using Grayson's knowledge of the League, they are able to defeat Paragon but find that Mr. Minos has escaped.
 In an unknown location, Minos holds a meeting with a reporter, revealing the identities of several superheroes and explaining that he joined Syral so that he could leak their secrets.
 The reporter, revealed to be Agent Zero, chastises Minos and kills him.